matestack/matestack-docs/app/markdown/guides/introduction_end.md

 - Prepare stable release

 ## License
-Basemate UI Core is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+Matestack UI Core is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).